 Detroit has a long sports history in all four major leagues.
 Baseball's Detroit Tigers play downtown at 40,000-seat, state-of-the-art Comerica Park, which has a Ferris Wheel and a carousel.
 Adjacent 65,000-seat Ford Field is the domed den of the NFL's Lions.
 The stadium also hosts national events such as the Super Bowl and NCAA Men's Final Four basketball.
 The NHL's Detroit Red Wings play at 20,000-seat Joe Louis Arena, which also features college tournaments such as the Great Lakes Invitational in December and the CCHA tournament in March.
 A half-hour drive northwest of the city, the 2,000-seat Palace at Auburn Hills hosts the NBA's Detroit Pistons, the WNBA's Shock, and Arena Football's Fury.
 Just 33 miles west of the city in Ann Arbor, the University of Michigan Wolverines play at 107,500-seat Michigan Stadium, the largest in the country.
 Another 45 miles west is East Lansing, home to the Michigan State University Spartans.

-With easy access to water sports on the Great Lakes and Detroit River and skiing in dozens of nearby slopes, Detroit offers an endless array of outdoor activities.
+With easy access to water sports on the Great Lakes and Detroit River, Detroit offers an endless array of outdoor activities.

 Detroit at Night

 A popular section of Detroit for the young and hip is along the riverfront.
 The Renaissance Center ("Ren Cen") is a 7-building, 73-story office and hotel complex with restaurants, shops and great views of the lakes.
 The Greektown neighborhood is another popular area, with places to grab ethnic foods, coffee and libations of all kinds.
 The downtown area near Comerica Park and Ford Field is another hotspot.
-A short drive to Ann Arbor ("A-squared" as they say in Michigan) will access a progressive city of 115,000 and a thriving college scene.
-Home to the University of Michigan's 35,000 students, the area is loaded with hip bars, coffee houses and places to hear live music.
+A short drive to Ann Arbor will access a progressive city and a thriving college scene.
+Home to the University of Michigan, the area is loaded with hip bars, coffee houses and places to hear live music.
 Detroit has three casinos within the city and another across the Canadian border in Windsor.